Frequently Asked Questions

 What is tooth whitening?

-Tooth Whitening is a safe and effective way to brighten your smile.
-Our professional whitening products, both in-office and take-home options, are nonabrasive and produce great results.
-Fluoride has been added to our whitening products to help reduce tooth and gum sensitivity.
+Tooth whitening is a safe, effective treatment used to brighten and lighten your smile.
+Our professional whitening systems provide beautiful results without being abrasive.
+For added comfort, our whitening products contain fluoride to help minimize tooth and gum sensitivity.

 What options are available for teeth whitening in Sarasota?